krasserm/krasserm.github.io/resume/index.md

-We draw from 8+ years of AI/ML engineering experience and 20+ years of architecting, developing, and operating production software systems at scale.
+We automate manual processes with AI agents that understand your business logic, collaborate with your team, and learn from your expertise.
+We draw on 8+ years of AI/ML engineering and 20+ years of architecting, developing, and operating production software systems at scale.
 Solutions we've built for clients serve thousands of B2B customers worldwide.
-We are active open source contributors, currently focused on multi-party conversational AI and on code action agents that evolve their own tool libraries.
+We are active open source contributors, currently focused on multi-party conversational AI and on agents that act and self-improve via code actions.